mnick/vim-pomodoro/README.md

 The usage of vim-pomodoro is simple. `:PomodoroStart [pomodoro_name]` starts a new pomodoro.
 The parameter `pomodoro_name` is optional.
 After a pomodoro ended, a confirmation dialog will remind you to take a break.
 When the break has ended, another dialog will ask you if you want to start a new pomodoro.
+Furthermore, the remaining time of a pomodoro can be display in the statusline of vim.

+If you don not want vim-pomodoro to use popup windows but text dialogs inside Vim, add `set guioptions+=c` to your `~/.gvimrc`.
+Please note that this will *globally* disable popup notification windows in Vim.

 Configuration
 -------------